Phomelelo5/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: I’m a Communications graduate and an on-going computer tech student
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      This is my info- the decision to share my particulars with you was made so you can acquire the necessary knowledge about me without hassles.
+The skills I obtained, knowledge acquired through my journey as a student and the little experience i gained will be detailed here, as well as an insight about my humble personage.
     styles:
       self:
         height: auto